 Attention: The bitcoin network is currently experiencing heavy traffic.
 This is affecting bitcoin users worldwide and causing transactions to process slower than normal.
 We apologize for the inconvenience and thank you for your patience.

-When you send Bitcoin, your wallet uses your unique keys to digitally sign and broadcast your transaction to the Bitcoin network, so that all other wallets take note of this transaction.
+When you send Bitcoin or Litecoin, your wallet uses your unique keys to digitally sign and broadcast your transaction to the Bitcoin network, so that all other wallets take note of this transaction.
 Your wallet can tell you when your transaction has been confirmed by a Bitcoin miner, and provide additional information such as a transaction ID that you can give to others to prove that a payment has been made.
 Your wallet will also show any incoming payments that your wallet has received.